Reciprocal versus Parasocial Relationships in Online Social Networks: Notations and Datasets

 We denote a directed social network as $G=(V, E)$, where $V$ and $E$ are respectively the set of nodes and edges.
 We will elaborate how the nodes and edges are constructed when describing the datasets.
 Moreover, the snapshot of $G$ at time $t$ is denoted as $G^{(t)}$.

-A directed edge $(u,v)$ is called as a \emph{friend request} if the reverse directed edge $(v,u)$ does not exist yet or appears after $(u,v)$, otherwise it's called as a \emph{friend acceptance}.
+A directed edge $(u,v)$ is called as a \emph{friend request} if the reverse directed edge $(v,u)$ does not exist yet or appears after $(u,v)$\footnote{Note that some directed edges (e.g., in a Twitter follower network) don't really indicate ``friends''.
+Here, we denote them as friend requests for convenience. }, otherwise it's called as a \emph{friend acceptance}.
 Moreover, following the terminology in social science~\cite{Horton56}, we also classify edges be to \emph{parasocial} and \emph{reciprocal}.
 Specifically, a directed edge $(u, v)$ is called parasocial if the reverse directed edge $(v,u)$ does not exist yet, otherwise it's called reciprocal.
 According to the definitions, parasocial edges are friend requests that haven't been accepted yet.
 Figure~\ref{outlier} illustrates these concepts.
 For instance, in $G^{(t)}$, $(w,u)$, $(w,v)$ and $(v,u)$ are friend requests, $(u,w)$ is a friend acceptance, $(w,u)$ and $(u,w)$ are reciprocal edges and $(w,v)$ and $(v,u)$ are parasocial edges.